 A certified copy of the resolution to terminate its relationship shall be sent to the synodical bishop, at which time the relationship between this congregation and the Evangelical Lutheran Church in America shall be terminated.

-Notice of termination shall be forwarded by the synodical bishop to the vice president / secretary of this church and published in the periodical of this church.
+Notice of termination shall be forwarded by the synodical bishop to the secretary of this church and published in the periodical of this church.

 Since this congregation was a member of the Lutheran Church in America it shall be required, in addition to the foregoing provisions in *C6.05., to receive synodical approval before terminating its membership in the Evangelical Lutheran Church in America.

-C6.06.
+*C6.06.
 If this congregation considers relocation, it shall confer with the bishop of the synod in which it is territorially located before any steps are taken leading to such action.
 The approval of the Synod Council shall be received before any such action is effected.

+*C6.07.
+If this congregation considers developing an additional site to be used regularly for worship, it shall confer with the bishop of the synod in which it is territorially located and the appropriate program unit of the churchwide organization before any steps are taken leading to such action.

 Chapter 7.
 PROPERTY OWNERSHIP

-C7.01.
+*C7.01.
 If this congregation ceases to exist, title to undisposed property shall pass to the Virginia Synod of the Evangelical Lutheran Church in America with the request that the St. Michael Mission Endowment Fund be used within the Synod to support ministries similar to those designated by the congregation.

-C7.02.
+*C7.02.
 If this congregation is removed from membership in the Evangelical Lutheran Church in America according to its procedure for discipline, title to property shall continue to reside in this congregation.

-C7.03.
+*C7.03.
 If a two-thirds majority of the voting members of this congregation present at a regularly called and conducted special meeting of this congregation vote to transfer to another Lutheran church body, title to property shall continue to reside in this congregation.
 Before this congregation takes action to transfer to another Lutheran church body, it shall consult with representatives of the Virginia Synod.

-C7.04.
+*C7.04.
 If a two-thirds majority of the voting members of this congregation present at a legally called and conducted special meeting of this congregation vote to become independent or relate to a non-Lutheran church body, title to property of this congregation shall continue to reside in this congregation only with the consent of the Synod Council.
 The Synod Council, after consultation with the congregation by the established synodical process, may give approval to the request to become independent or to relate to a non-Lutheran church body, in which case title shall remain with the majority of the congregation.
 If the Synod Council fails to give such approval, title shall remain with those members who desire to continue as a congregation of the Evangelical Lutheran Church in America.

 C7.05.
 Notwithstanding the provisions of *C7.02. and *C7.03. above, where this congregation has received property from the synod pursuant to a deed or other instrument containing restrictions under provision 9.71.a. of the Constitution, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America, this congregation accepts such restrictions and: